CSCfi/csc-user-guide/docs/apps/qgis.md

 # QGIS

-[QGIS](https://qgis.org/en/site/) is a free and open source GIS application that can be used for viewing, editing and analysising geospatial data.
+[QGIS](https://qgis.org/en/site/) is a free and open source GIS application that can be used for viewing, editing and analysing geospatial data.
 QGIS supports a very wide range of vector and raster formats and also common API protocols like WMS, WMTS, WCS and WFS.

-In Puhti, QGIS could be used for example to visualize the resulting files from other sources (lastools, grass, python)
+In Puhti, QGIS could be used for example to visualize the resulting files from other sources (lastools, R, python)

 ## Available